 This is a must-needed skill as it is important for product managers to know both the good and bad aspects of customers’ feedback on products.
 It can help you understand the common pain points with a product and the actions you can undertake to make the experience better.

-There are some best product management courses you can pursue for advancing your career in product management.
+Emeritus offers some of the best product management courses you can pursue for advancing your career in product management.

 To ensure that you hone your skills before applying for the role of a product manager, make sure that you choose the best product management course to achieve valuable product management certification.
 Emeritus India offers a range of online product management courses and certification programmes, combining the best of all approaches.